-Corned Beef and Cabbage or Irish Boiled Dinner is classic Irish American dinner served on St. Patrick’s Day.
-Here I have a step-by-step post on how best to prepare corned beef brisket with boiled vegetables.
+Corned Beef and Cabbage is classic Irish-American dinner served on St. Patrick’s Day here in the United States.
+In this post I have a step-by-step post on how best to prepare corned beef brisket with boiled vegetables.
 This recipe is foolproof and delicious!

 It’s that time of year!